 Q – What about Quality?

 A – Quality is paramount when considering sources of supply.
-Much is being said about the different processes involved when preparing Royal Jelly for use as a health supplement, mainly ‘freeze-dried versus non freeze-dried’.
+Much is being said about the different processes involved when preparing the raw ingredient for use as a health supplement, mainly ‘freeze-dried versus non freeze-dried’.

 It is essential that you source the product from a reputable supplier equipped for handling the specific demands required of bee products, if you are to realize the full range of health benefits from bee products.